-where the splitting is orthogonal, and that there is an open set $W\subset X-U$, so that the metric $g^X$ of X, restricted to $W$, is again the metric induced from the Euclidean metric in $\mathbb{C}^{n+1}$ (using an appropriate partition of unity).
+Here the splitting is orthogonal, $g^{S^1_\delta}$ is the standard metric on $S^1_\delta$ and we assume there is an open set $W\subset X-U$, so that the metric $g^X$ of $X$, restricted to $W$, is again the metric induced from the Euclidean metric in $\mathbb{C}^{n+1}$ (using an appropriate partition of unity).
 Finally we assume that we have an orthogonal decomposition

 where $r \in[0,\epsilon)$ is some collar coordinate in $V$, by (\ref{dec}) this induces a metric collar on $U \subset X$.
-In other words, we have a fibration $X$ and an isometry $\Theta$ of a neighbourhood of the boundary of $X$ to some metric product fibration over $S^1$ which preserves boundaries and metric collars and is the identity on a fixed fibre (i.e. we assume $g^X|_{X_u \subset X}$ to coincide with the metric induced from its embedding in $\mathbb{C}^{n+1}$).\\ Let $D$ be the signature operator on $X$ with respect to $g^X$, $D$ is of the form $D=\gamma(\frac{\partial}{\partial x}+A)$ on the metric collar of $\partial X$.
-Let $D_P$ be the self-adjoint Fredholm extension associated to a APS-boundary condition $P \in Gr(A)$.
-Let $L_X=im(P_X)$ be the Cauchy data space as the image of the Calderon projector of $X$ as above and let $L^\infty_X=\lim_{r \rightarrow \infty}L^r_X$ be its limit when stretching the length of the collar to infinity (see \cite{lesch}).
-Let $E_\mu$ be the $\mu$-Eigenspace of $A$ and recall the notation
+In other words, we have a fibration $X$ and an isometry $\Theta$ of a neighbourhood of the boundary of $X$ to some metric product fibration over $S^1$ which preserves boundaries and metric collars and is the identity on a fixed fibre (i.e. we assume $g^X|_{X_u \subset X}$ to coincide with the metric induced from its embedding in $\mathbb{C}^{n+1}$).\\ Let $D$ be the signature operator on $X$ with respect to $g^X$, $D$ is of the form $D=\gamma(\frac{\partial}{\partial x}+A)$ on the metric collar of $\partial X$ (cf. Section 2.2 of \cite{klein2}).
+Let $D_P$ be the self-adjoint Fredholm extension associated to a projection $P \in {\rm Gr}(A)$ (Definition 2.2 in \cite{klein2}).
+Let $L_X={\rm im}(P_X)$ be the Cauchy data space as the image of the Calderon projector $P_X \in {\rm Gr}(A)$ of $X$ as defined in the discussion below Theorem 2.4 in \cite{klein2} and let $L^\infty_X=\lim_{r \rightarrow \infty}L^r_X$ be its 'adiabatic' limit when stretching the length of the collar to infinity (Theorem 2.16 in \cite{klein2}, Theorem 8.5 in \cite{lesch}).
+Let $E_\mu$ be the $\mu$-eigenspace of $A$ and recall the notation